Last updated on February 11th, 2022

 Let’s be honest, shifting house can be quite stressful.
 There are so many things to take care of – from shortlisting movers and packers to clearing all the dues and finishing the paperwork – no wonder most of us almost get a panic attack right before the day of shifting.
 But not anymore!
 Here’s your complete guide to moving out of a rental house.
-So, keep clam and read on for a stress-free moving out experience.
+So, keep calm and read on for a stress-free moving-out experience.

 1. Sort and Purge all your Belongings

 You know that D-day is right around the corner.
 But, before you delve into the actual packing, walk through each room of your home and sort out what you need to keep and what you can dispose of.
 Also, consider whether any items might need special packaging or an additional protective layer.

 2. Keep All your Valuables in a Separate Bag